Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Image forces and tune shifts

-Figure~\ref{fig6}b shows numerical solutions of (\ref{s6-4}) for the same initial conditions as above.
-By the dashed line shown a solution of the betatron equation (\ref{s6-4}) in the absence of the image effects, $\Ac = 0$.
-A comparison of the two curves at $\bar{\delta}_0=0.8$ demonstrates how big is the influence of images on the coherent tune shift.
+Figure~\ref{fig6}(b) shows numerical solutions of Eq. (\ref{s6-4}) for the same initial conditions as above.
+The dashed line shows a solution of the betatron equation (\ref{s6-4}) in the absence of the image effects, $\Ic = 0$.
+A comparison of the two curves at $\bar{\delta}_{0}=0.8$ demonstrates how big the influence of images on the coherent tune shift is.